mufana/mufana.github.io/_posts/2017-07-15-PowerShell-And-Office365.md

 ```

 What?
 Well, for all the users in the userlist.txt, I create a new variable '$MailboxUsers' and I use that to store the output of the 'get-user' query.
 And, I only want users with a UserMailbox.
-We do have uers with no mailbox or shared mailboxes.
+We do have users with no mailbox or shared mailboxes.
+And, 'Get-User' has all the data (department, title etc...) that I need.

 #### Second query